 Pistachio Cream Cheese Filling

-- 2 oz white chocolate melted and slightly cooled (56 grams)
+- 56 grams white chocolate melted and slightly cooled

 Pistachio Macaron Shells